-Actor Brian Michael, who appeared on OWN’s Queen Sugar last week, has come out publicly as transgender.
+Actor Brian Michael Smith, who appeared on OWN’s Queen Sugar last week, has come out publicly as transgender.

-“When I saw the breakdown for Toine, I felt this was the role I was looking for,” the 34-year-old Michael told GLAAD.
+“When I saw the breakdown for Toine, I felt this was the role I was looking for,” the 34-year-old Smith told GLAAD.
 “It was a dream come true in so many ways.”

-Previously, Michael has only played cisgender characters—on shows like Blue Bloods, Girls, Person of Interest, Gossip Girl and The Detour—making him one of the few trans actors hired to play cis roles.
+Previously, Smith has only played cisgender male characters—on shows like Blue Bloods, Girls, Person of Interest, Gossip Girl and The Detour—making him one of the few trans actors hired to play cis roles.

 “Because I began my career post-transition and am not ’visibly trans,’ I had the privilege of choosing to disclose or not and I was able to go in for any role that fit my type,” he says.
 “I knew that at some point I would want to explore my trans experience in my work, but I wanted to make sure my self-understanding and skills were sharp enough to do justice to this deeply personal subject.”

 He found himself gravitating toward characters navigating other major life transitions—like dating, moving away from home, or leaving young adulthood.

 “As I kept working, learning about myself, and resolving issues I would uncover in therapy, I became more comfortable with bringing my more challenging life experiences into my work, and I wanted to start exploring my trans experiences.”

 Smith started searching for trans roles that might let him do that, but says “there weren’t many.”
 When he read the script for “Caroling Dusk,” he knew it was the opportunity he’d been waiting for.